By Áron Domokos

 The three independent Roma characters (Teresa, Lakat, Csali) all excel at survival and share the male protagonist’s adventures for a short while.

 “… [T]his book is a cry for help.
 I wanted to make people aware, among other things – explained the author (1969)12 in an interview about the short novel – that even the seemingly innocent Roma jokes are racist” (Csermely 2017).
-As described by both the author and the publisher, Hell’s Loop can be considered SF (it is focused around genetics), and contains few references to the present social problems of Hungary.
-“In Hell’s Loop, we are exposed to the inner monologue, anxieties and self-aggrandisement of a mass murderer, and through these, to a picture of a hopelessly repulsive society” (Odaértett 2021).
+The title refers to the larvae of a specific group of insects, namely eastern donsonflies.
+As described by both the author and the publisher, Hellgrammite can be considered SF (it is focused around genetics), and contains few references to the present social problems of Hungary.
+“In Hellgrammite, we are exposed to the inner monologue, anxieties and self-aggrandisement of a mass murderer, and through these, to a picture of a hopelessly repulsive society” (Odaértett 2021).
 The narrator, Gábor, is grieving over the death of his parents, murdered by Roma killers.
 In a desperate attempt to overcome his pain, he throws himself into his studies, and eventually becomes a researcher in biology at the University of California.
 Despite all his efforts, his repressed anger gradually resurfaces and urges him to create a race-specific virus that can eradicate the Romani people.
 The idea of using a virus as an ethnic bioweapon is not new.
 It appeared in Wells’ War of the Worlds and was most notoriously used in Jack London’s deeply racist short story The Unparalleled Invasion (1907), in which a billion Chinese were murdered.
 More recently, a UK TV series Utopia (2013-2014) toys with the same idea, only in this case the scientist is Romani and the virus he designs is meant to leave all ethnic groups except the Roma infertile.13

-The references and influences in Hell’s Loop stretch far: the futile search for psychological motivations may remind us of Camus’ The Stranger, the genocide explained from the point of view of the perpetrator may evoke Merle’s Death Is My Trade.
-Certain pages of Hell’s Loop are reminiscent of sociological case studies, in the way they expose individual, subcultural and social levels of racism towards the Roma (Trehan-Koczé 2009).
+The references and influences in Hellgrammite stretch far: the futile search for psychological motivations may remind us of Camus’ The Stranger, the genocide explained from the point of view of the perpetrator may evoke Merle’s Death Is My Trade.
+Certain pages of Hellgrammite are reminiscent of sociological case studies, in the way they expose individual, subcultural and social levels of racism towards the Roma (Trehan-Koczé 2009).
 Disconcertingly, even though the novel deals with relationships between ethnic minorities and the majority of society, there are hardly any specific Romani characters in the novel.

 Addendum #2: The Roma in a SF black comedy – Balázs Lengyel: Lajkó – Gypsy in Space (2018)